 When applied to the skin: There isn't enough reliable information to know if horse chestnut is safe.
 Some people are allergic to horse chestnut.

 Children: The raw horse chestnut seed, bark, flower, and leaf are unsafe and can even cause death.
 Children have been poisoned by drinking a tea made from the leaves and twigs, or from eating the seeds.

 Bleeding disorders: Horse chestnut might slow blood clotting.
 Taking horse chestnut might increase the risk of bruising and bleeding in people with bleeding disorders.

-Digestion problems: Horse chestnut seeds and bark can irritate the gastrointestinal (GI) tract.
-Don't use it if you have bowel or stomach disorders.
+Digestion problems: Horse chestnut seeds and bark can irritate the stomach.
+Don't use it if you have a bowel or stomach disorder.

 Liver disease: There is one report of liver injury associated with using horse chestnut.
 If you have a liver condition, it is best to avoid horse chestnut.